-Even when an emergency situation arises, through no fault of the driver, the bus operator's failure to safely deal with that emergency will give rise to liability.
-For example, where a bus traveling at freeway speeds encounters an object in the roadway causing a tire to blow out, the bus driver's failure to maneuver the vehicle to a safe stop is negligence.
+Even when an emergency situation arises, through no fault of the driver, the bus operator’s failure to safely deal with that emergency may give rise to liability.
+For example, where a bus traveling at freeway speeds encounters an object in the roadway causing a tire to blow out, the bus driver’s failure to maneuver the vehicle to a safe stop is negligence.
 In that situation the driver has an obligation to brake and pull the vehicle safely out of the travel lanes.
-If the driver instead continues to depress the accelerator, in an effort to reach the next off ramp, and causes the bus to strike a retaining wall or some stationary object, the injuries to the unrestrained passengers will be the responsibility of the bus company.
-The duties and responsibility owed to passengers aboard a bus equally apply to those attempting to board the bus.
-By way of example, a nearly 50 year-old woman living in the greater Los Angeles area used the bus system (MetroLine) for her daily travel to and from work.
+If the driver instead continues to depress the accelerator, in an effort to reach the next off ramp, and causes the bus to strike a retaining wall or some other stationary object, the injuries to the unrestrained passengers will be the responsibility of the bus company.
+The duties and responsibilities owed to passengers aboard a bus equally apply to those even attempting to board the bus.
+By way of example, a nearly 50-year-old woman living in the greater Los Angeles area used the bus system (MetroLine) for her daily travel to and from work.
 After she finished her shift as a hospital receptionist, she walked to the bus stop located just a short distance from her place of employment.
-As she attempted to board the bus, the bus driver suddenly closed the door, knocking the victim to the ground and pulling her into harms way.
-The would-be bus passenger ended up being crushed by the rear wheels, resulting in "degloving" of her skin and significant soft tissue loss, as well as broken bones in her legs and ankles.
+As she attempted to board the bus, the bus driver suddenly closed the door, knocking the victim to the ground and pulling her into harm’s way.
+The would-be bus passenger ended up being crushed by the rear wheels, resulting in “degloving” of her skin and significant soft tissue loss, as well as broken bones in her legs and ankles.

-In spite of witnesses who said the accident did not or could not have happened as described (some claiming the woman ran for the bus, slipped and fell under), the case settled for $1,000,000.00.
+In spite of witnesses who said the accident did not or could not have happened as described (some claiming the woman ran for the bus, slipped and fell underneath), the case settled for $1,000,000.00.

 Every bus accident case is unique and the potential causes of harm almost endless.
 An experienced trial attorney can help you find your way through the facts and the law to reach a fair result.